clover3/orange/README.md

  * Input directory, Temp directory and Output directory must be absolute path.
  * The parent directory of TempDirectory and OutputDirectory must exist.
  * You don't need to make TempDirectory and OutputDirectory directory itself.
+ * You can have many Input Directory, but you must have only one Temp Directory and Output Directory

 ### If you want to execute slave in short command

 We add -t option in slave script. you can modify it and use it.